fossasia/phimpme-android/README.md

  * **development**
 	 All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
-	 Make sure it pass a build check on Travis
+	 Make sure it passes a build check on Travis

 	 It is advisable to clone only the development branch using following command: